T2. Aliens. Big Momma’s House 2.

 Not even the self-proclaimed “king”!

 So where does Pre JYM get it wrong?
 And where could it be better?

 Well, first up we have the inclusion of creatine HCL.

-You could argue that beta-alanine is under-dosed in Pre Jym.
+Also, you could argue that beta-alanine is under-dosed in Pre JYM.

-Let’s take a more in-depth look at the ingredients inside Pre Jym to see whether it contains enough of each key ingredient to give you the expected training benefits.
+Let’s take a more in-depth look at the ingredients inside Pre JYM to see whether it contains enough of each key ingredient to give you the expected training results.

 The pre workout marketplace is rife with below-par products which hide their formula behind bogus proprietary blends or under-dose key ingredients, leaving you feeling ripped off.

-Caffeine is the star player in any great pre workout, and Pre Jym doesn’t skimp on the dosage here.
+Caffeine is the star player in any great pre workout, and Pre JYM doesn’t skimp on the dose.

-The effectiveness of caffeine is dependent on an individual’s tolerance level, but 300mg per serving puts this right at the top end of the spectrum and means that this product is most certainly a one-scooper, unless you plan on laying in bed like a human pneumatic drill.
+The effectiveness of caffeine is dependent on an individual’s tolerance, but a 300mg serving will give even the most stubborn pre workout users a “kick”.
+It also cements Pre JYM as a “one-scooper”, unless you plan on laying in bed shaking like a pneumatic drill.
 (2)